Understanding How Cannabis Initiates its Flowering Phase

 The Differences Between the Classifications Full Term, Semi-Full Term, and Autoflowering.

 Cannabis genetics fall into two categories: short day (Cannabis sativa/indica) and day neutral (Cannabis ruderalis x sativa/indica).
-In the industry short day varieties are known as full-term or photoperiod determinant, and day-neutral varieties are popularly known as autoflowers.
-Botanically speaking, a plant that requires a long period of darkness is termed a “short day” (long night) plant.
+In the industry, people refer to short-day varieties as full-term or photoperiod determinant, and they commonly call day-neutral varieties autoflowers.
+Based on the cannabis light cycle, a a plant that requires a long period of darkness is termed a “short day” (long night) plant.
 Short-day plants form flowers only when day length is decreasing, and for cannabis, is less than 14 hours.

 Many fall flowering plants are short day plants.
 Short-day cannabis falls into two categories: full term and semi-full term.
 Full term varieties finish later in the season, in October and sometimes into November.
 Semi-full term varieties, which are the first generation cross between a full term and autoflower, in general finish mid to late September to early October.
 They will initiate earlier in the season as well as finish their flowering cycle faster than their full term counterparts.
 In our side by side experience, full term genetics initiate flowering in the first week of August roughly, and semi-full term genetics in July.
 It is important to note that this is not a rubric, as seeding and planting dates have as much to do with this example as time of year.